VivekPorush/Low-Pass-Filter-and-High-Pass-Filter/README.md

 	- This particular version is specified for LTSpice/HSPICE.
 	- Max threads are limited to 4 in LTSPice, thus limiting performance & extended simulation times.
-	- Active Resistor is implemented using NMOS.
-	- Further versions can include implementation of MOS as a capacitor, thus improving IC fabrication.

 =============
 Introduction